 “The IONA reiterates its commitment to the society of our time through its implementation of specific actions of solidarity in different parts of the world where natural catastrophes, poverty, discrimination or injustice fall upon the most disadvantaged sections of society. ” (Declaration of the General Assembly.
 2006)

 All over the world, members of New Acropolis carry out actions of altruistic support, whether on a private and personal level or in an organized and public way.
-Activities range from financial support and human contact to preparing and helping out at mass events, where volunteers help to ensure the health and safety of participants.
+Activities range from financial support and human contact to preparing and helping out at mass events, where volunteers help ensure participants’ health and safety.

-In this way, children without families, elders overwhelmed by the pressure of life, or people who find it extremely difficult to obtain the necessities that for others are normal, are supported, helped and given dignity.
-It is the humble and constant contribution of volunteers whose only reward is the inner satisfaction of having acted when necessity called.
+In this way, children without families, elders overwhelmed by the pressure of life, or people who find it extremely difficult to obtain the necessities that, for others, are normal, are supported, helped and given dignity.
+It is the humble and constant contribution of volunteers whose only reward is the inner satisfaction of acting when necessary.ABOUT US PHILOSOPHY CULTURE